TULiberalArts/Geography-and-Urban-Studies/pages/home.md

 ---
 title: Home
 permalink: /
-description: >- 100 or so words
+description: >-
-keywords: '3 or 4 unique for this page'
+keywords: ''
 layout: home
 published: true
 feature: true
 feature-title: Understand an Urbanizing World
 feature-image: hero_GUS_bg.png
 feature-body: >-
   Our geography and urban studies program combines interdisciplinary coursework,   strong social science skills and technical training to give our students the     skills to understand and address issues in globalization, sustainability and     social justice.

 ---
 Geography is the study of the interaction of people, places and the environment.
 Urban Studies is the examination of metropolitan life, processes and problems.
 Our students study a wide range of environmental, economic, social and political challenges that are central to the well-being of billions of people in an urbanizing world.